gisaia/arlas_cli/docs/docs/indices.md

 !!! note "--push-on"

-    To push the inferred mapping directly in an elasticsearch index, use the `--push-on` option with the target index name.
+    To push the inferred mapping directly in an Elasticsearch index, use the `--push-on` option with the target index name.

     Example:
     <!-- termynal -->